 What you’ll need for your Preparation Station:

-Place all of your ingredients into your slow cooker, give it a whirl, cover and place on high for 5-6 hours.
+Place all of your ingredients into your slow cooker, give it a whirl, cover it, and place it on high for 5-6 hours.
+If you’re using your Instant Pot, place everything inside and cook on the low heat setting for 60 minutes.
+Times may vary based on models.

-Once the stew is ready I like eating it for breakfast or as a late night snack.
-What a better way to start or end the day with gut healing goodness!
-When my children were toddlers I would mash-up the carrots and sweet potatoes, add in lots of broth and oxtail meat and give it to them for lunch.
+Once the stew is ready I like eating it for breakfast or as a late-night snack.
+What better way to start or end the day than with gut-healing goodness!
+When my children were toddlers I would mash up the carrots and sweet potatoes, add in lots of broth and oxtail meat and give it to them for lunch.
 My oldest now a teenager enjoys his oxtail to this day and loves it!
-This is a great food for growing children.
+This is great food for growing children.

 Hope you’ll be inspired to make your own Gut Healing Oxtail Stew.
-I found that this dish really sits well with me especially when I am dealing with an MCS episode or I am just downright exhausted and in pain.
+I found that this dish really sits well with me especially when I am dealing with yucky health symptoms.
+It is very nourishing and healing.